tduranf/VScode_Arduino_ESP32/2_Programs.md

 - Short Bursts of Data: Designed for infrequent data transfers, such as sensor readings, notifications, and control signals.
 - Range: Can achieve comparable or even better range than Classic Bluetooth
 - Use Cases: Wearables, IoT devices, and other applications where low power consumption is crucial.

+We have mada a very simple BLE test program:

+**BLE_test1.ino**:
+- Read input from monitor and write to Mobile
+- Read input brom Mobile and write to Serial Monitor

+**BLE_test2.ino**:
+- Read input from monitor and write to Mobile
+- Read input brom Mobile and write to Serial Monitor

+We have made some modifications to the initial program to send IMU data with BLE: **IMU_send_BLE.ino** You need to install "Serial Bluetooth Terminal" App in your mobile phone.

 ## **2. WiFi communication**